 David entered foster care at age 15 and remained in foster care until age 16 with a case plan/permanency plan goal of adoption.
-David's case is transition to an OYCM, and he is referred to older youth services.
+David's case is transitioned to an OYCM and referred to older youth services.
 David turns eighteen in his pre-adoptive placement and is adopted shortly afterward.
-After the case closure, at age 19, David decided to participate in Voluntary Services.
-While participating in Voluntary Services, at age 19.5, David decided he needed intensive services and entered Collaborative Care.
+After the case closure, at age 19, David decides to participate in Voluntary Services.
+While participating in Voluntary Services, at age 19.5, David decides he needs intensive services and enters Collaborative Care.

-Transition to Successful Adulthood Services Collaborative Care Voluntary Services This is the pathway of a youth who turns 16 in foster care with a case plan/permanency plan goal of
+· ••••• Transition to Successful Adulthood Services Collaborative Care Voluntary Services

-APPLA.
-The youth is referred to Transition to Successful Adulthood Services to gain independent living and life skills needed to emerge into successful adulthood and transition out of foster care at the age of 18 or older.
+Pathway 2 is the pathway of a youth who turns 17.5 in foster care and has a case plan/permanency plan goal of APPLA.
+The youth is referred to Transition to Successful Adulthood Services to gain the independent living and life skills needed to emerge into successful adulthood and transition out of foster care at the age of 18 or older.

-Sheena entered care at age 11 and remained in foster care until age 16, and her case plan/permanency plan goal changed to APPLA.
-At age 16, Sheena was transitioned to an OYCM and referred to Transition to Successful Adulthood Services.
+Sheena entered care at age 11 and remained in foster care until age 16.
+Her case plan/permanency plan goal changed to APPLA, and she transitioned to an OYCM.
+At age 17.5, Sheena was referred to Transition to Successful Adulthood Services.
 Sheena turns 18 in foster care and chooses to participate in the Collaborative Care program.
 Sheena signed a voluntary collaborative care agreement and entered the collaborative care program.

-Sheena then remains in the Collaborative Care program until she reaches 21, when her case is closed.
-Sheena then chooses to participate in Voluntary Services until age 23 and services end.
+Sheena remained in the Collaborative Care program until her case closed at 21.
+She then chose to participate in Voluntary Services until she reached 23 when services ended.

-Transition to Successful Adulthood Services
+Transition to Successful Adulthood Voluntary Services Services

-Voluntary Services

-This is the pathway of a youth who receives Transition to Successful Adulthood Services and chooses not to participate in the Collaborative Care program.
-In this instance, a youth participates in Transition to Successful Adulthood Services during their open CHINS/JD/JS case.
-After case closure, the youth chooses to participate in Voluntary Services.
+Pathway 3 is the pathway of a youth who receives Transition to Successful Adulthood Services and chooses not to participate in the Collaborative Care program.
+In this instance, the youth participates in Transition to Successful Adulthood Services during their open CHINS case.
+After the case is closed, the youth participates in Voluntary Services.

-William entered foster care at age 15 and remained in foster care until age 16, and his case plan goal changed to APPLA.
-At age 16, William was transitioned to an OYCM and referred to Transition to Successful Adulthood Services.
-William turns 18 and remains in foster care until he reaches age 19 when he decides to have his case closed and participate in voluntary service.
-William participates in Voluntary Services until age 23, and services end.
+William entered foster care at age 15 and remained there until age 16.
+His case plan goal changed to APPLA, and he transitioned to an OYCM.
+At age 17.5, he was referred to Transition to Successful Adulthood Services.
+William turned 18 and remained in foster care until he reached age 19 when he decided to have his case closed and participate in voluntary service.
+William participated in Voluntary Services until age 23 when services ended.

-Voluntary Services

-Collaborative Care
+- Voluntary Services Collaborative Care

-This is a pathway of a youth who aged out of foster care at age 18 and chose to participate in Voluntary Services after their CHINS/JD/JS case closed; then opted to re-enter foster care through Indiana's Extended Foster Care Program - Collaborative Care.
+Pathway 4 is a pathway of a youth who aged out of foster care at age 18 and chose to participate in Voluntary Services after their CHINS/JD/JS case closed; then opted to reenter foster care through Indiana's Extended Foster Care Program - Collaborative Care.
 A youth must be eighteen or over and aged out of foster care to re-enter foster care into the Collaborative Care program.
 The illustration shows the youth re-entering foster care from Chafee Voluntary OY Services, but enrollment in Chafee Voluntary OY Services is not an eligibility requirement.

-Harry enters foster care at age 17 and 11 months and turns 18 in placement.
+Harry entered foster care at age 17 and 11 months and turned 18 in placement.
 Harry's CHINS case closed on his 18th birthday, and he decided to participate in Voluntary Services.
-Harry realizes he needs more support to transition into adulthood successfully and requests to reenter foster care through the Collaborative Care Program.
-Harry re-enters foster care by signing the Voluntary Collaborative Care Agreement (VCCA) and begins participating in Collaborative Care up to age 21.
+Harry realized he needed more support to transition into adulthood successfully and requested to re-enter foster care through the Collaborative Care Program.
+Harry re-entered foster care by signing the Voluntary Collaborative Care Agreement (VCCA) and began participating in Collaborative Care up to age 21.

-Transition to Successful Adulthood Services
+Transition to Successful Adulthood Services Collaborative Care

-Collaborative Care